 Taking a strong vinyasa class supplemented with a Yin or restorative class seems a simple contradiction in approach.
-To pursue the challenge and energy which then leaves you needing restoration to enable you to continue this cycle seems worth reflecting on.
+It's nice to change pace and explore from time-to-time.
+But to pursue the challenge and energy which then leaves you needing restoration to enable you to continue this cycle seems worth reflecting on.
 It is a cycle we often undertake in life which we then replicate on our yoga mats.

 Yoga practice is for the long term.
 It should support your primary aims as well as deepening your sense of internal balance with consistent practice.

 The balance of yoga doesn't begin on the mat, it beings before you get there, with your intention and choice of how to practice.

 Back to YogaSpace Homepage

 They aren't entirely sure why, as you don't get puffed in the same way that you do doing more traditional cardiovascular exercise.
 But research suggests it is true and believe it is due to the combination of exercise and stress reduction.

 According to the research, yoga leads to weight loss, lowers cholesterol and cuts blood pressure.
 And it even helps you quit smoking.